QMUL/poLCAParallel/README.md

 A reimplementation of poLCA
 \[[CRAN](https://cran.r-project.org/web/packages/poLCA/index.html),
 [GitHub](https://github.com/dlinzer/poLCA)\] in C++.
-It tries to reproduce results and be as similar as possible to the original code but runs faster, especially with multiple repetitions by using multiple threads.
+It attempts to reproduce results and be as similar as possible to the original code, while running faster, especially with multiple repetitions, by utilising multiple threads.

 ## About poLCAParallel

-The package poLCAParallel reimplements poLCA fitting, standard error calculations, goodness of fit tests and the bootstrap log-likelihood ratio test in C++.
+The package poLCAParallel reimplements the poLCA fitting, standard error calculations, goodness of fit tests and the bootstrap log-likelihood ratio test in C++.
 This was done using [Rcpp](https://cran.r-project.org/web/packages/Rcpp) and [RcppArmadillo](https://cran.r-project.org/web/packages/RcppArmadillo) which